-Sewage treatment plants face enormous difficulties when they are installed on campsites and holiday parks, as most were not designed for this purpose, but for dealing with wastewater from domestic houses.
+Sewage treatment plants face enormous difficulties when they are installed on campsites, caravan, glamping and holiday parks, as most were not designed for this purpose, but for dealing with wastewater from domestic houses.
+These sites require a commercial treatment system.

 Houses have the same number of people living in them every day, by and large and the flow of sewage into the plant is at a constant flow rate and strength, day to day, week to week.
 These are the conditions that sewage treatment plants like and were designed for, to work at their best.
 They are also the conditions that they were tested under for their EN Certificate.

-Campsites and Holiday Parks are not like that.
+Campsites, Caravan and Holiday Parks are not like that.
 There are massive fluctuations in population from low to high season, weekday to weekend, good weather to bad and the sewage flow rates alter accordingly.
 Some days, there can be no-one there at all on some sites.
-Normal sewage treatment plants have a very hard time coping with this and the final water quality suffers as a result.
+Normal domestic sewage treatment plants have difficulties coping with this and the final water quality suffers as a result and a commercial sewage treatment plant is required..

-The strength of the sewage is also greater than that produced by houses, as no-one wants to take a long, luxurious shower, (which dilutes the sewage) in the shower block, as they would at home.
-Many sites have only limited laundry facilities, which also dilutes the sewage and many people simply take their washing home at the end of the holiday.
-Sewage treatment plants are not designed to cope with this either.
+The strength of the commercial sewage is also greater than that produced by houses, as no-one wants to take a long, luxurious shower, (which dilutes the sewage) in the shower block, as they would at home.
+Many sites have only limited laundry facilities, (which also dilutes the sewage) and many people simply take their washing home at the end of the holiday.
+Most sewage treatment plants are not designed to cope with this either.

 The treated sewage from both of the above is clean enough to be discharged into a watercourse in the vast majority of cases.